 Choose Your Path for Your Intro to Ham Radio

 If you are asking, so now what?
 You have a couple of options here with your intro to ham radio.
-If these amateur radios interest you, I will give you a link (a little farther down) where you can purchase one.
+If radio technology interests you, I will give you a link (a little farther down) where you can purchase one.
 I will also show you some basic programming, and you’ll have an extra lifeline for your backpack.

 I highly suggest you listen, learn and practice using the radio (without broadcasting), as it’s not the type of thing you want to figure out when you need it most.